 With an abundance of award-winning pubs and restaurants in the local area, we’re confident you’ll enjoy the opportunity to walk off some of the excesses of the night before.
 Fortunately, Herefordshire boasts nearly 2000 miles of public footpaths across some of the UK’s most spectacular scenery, And with the stunning Brecon Beacons close by, you’ll never need an excuse to pass on pudding throughout the course of your holiday with our list of great walks in Herefordshire!

-1. Turn right out of the gate at Midland Farm.
+1. From the yurt or Shepherd’s hut retreat you turn right out of the gate at Midland Farm.